A Quantum Computational Perspective on Spread Complexity: Connection to spread complexity

 which is the usual spread complexity cost operator.
 Taken together, this implies that the computational cost we have defined above is equivalent to spread complexity in the $\Delta \rightarrow 0$ limit. \\ \\ Before proceeding, it is important to stress that what we have presented here is not in contradiction with the no-go theorems that were proven in \cite{Aguilar-Gutierrez:2023nyk}.
 Therein the authors demonstrated that Krylov complexity cannot be used to define a notion of distance on the space of accessible operator (or states in the context of spread complexity).
 More precisely, taking

 to be the spread complexity of the state $|\psi_t\rangle$ with Krylov basis generated from $|\psi_r\rangle$ through the Hamiltonian $H$, the authors demonstrated that the triangle inequality

 is not satisfied.
 The reason that our construction is not in contradiction with this important result this is that our computational circuits are designed to \textbf{always} take a specific reference state as the input state.
 As such, the notion of distance between different an intermediate state and the target state cannot appear.
-It would be interesting to see, however, if the circuit complexity perspective we have proposed here allows for a well-defined metric on the space of target states.
+It would be interesting to see, however, if the circuit complexity perspective we have proposed here allows for a well-defined metric on the space of target states\footnote{The point is that, once optimized, the sequence of operations that constitute the channels are fixed.
+One may then compute the result of passing different input states through these channels.}.